How Do I Get My Files On The Internet?

 2. Your ULM email login.
 Your login is what you type before the "@" symbol: email@example.com

 If you have this information, you can use any FTP application that works on your computer.
-It does not matter which FTP application you use.
+It really does not matter which FTP application you use.

 Q. Should I be careful how I name files before I upload?